Moneyball with LLMs: Analyzing Tabular Summarization in Sports Narratives: SporTabSet Benchmark

+For basketball, we construct a single player-level scorecard per game.
+Since commentary does not permit deterministic reconstruction of all statistics, we scrape the official final box score corresponding to each commentary to serve as ground truth.
+The table contains 10 numeric columns of standard per-player statistics (e.g., points, rebounds, assists etc.) as shown in Table \ref{tab: Basketball sample} and is aligned with commentary using game metadata.
+This setup evaluates a model’s ability to reconstruct a wide, entity-centric table from narrative text, even when statistics are only implicitly mentioned.

-Since all ground-truths are generated programmatically, it becomes imperative to validate the correctness of the benchmark.
-This is done using two studies.
-For all samples containing full match commentary, we compare the generated ground-truths with publicly available summary scorecards and find 99.7\% exact match.
-Further, for samples generated by slicing, the authors manually validate 500 samples each and find 99.3\% exact match for each statistic (cell value) and 100\% accuracy for entities (row headers), hence confirming the correctness of CMT-Bench.
+\paragraph{Ground-Truth Validation.} Since cricket ground-truth tables are generated programmatically, we conduct human verification to ensure benchmark correctness.
+For samples containing complete match commentary, we compare the derived scorecards against publicly available official summaries and observe a 99.7\% exact match.
+For samples constructed via slicing, the authors manually validate 500 samples per setting, obtaining 99.3\% exact match at the cell level and 100\% accuracy for entity names (row headers).